 - A short combination, demonstrating your highest skill level.

 - Submit your recorded audition by sending a shareable Dropbox link to:

 Recorded auditions are due by 31st October

 - Complete and attach a General Medical History Form.

 - Instructions on how to share a Dropbox link can be found here .

 You are welcome to attend our Music Theatre Audition Workshop – the perfect workshop to prepare for auditions of any music theatre tertiary training courses.
 We cover all elements of music theatre and equip you with audition tools and general information to build your confidence and develop your preparation process.

-For more information visit the Faculty of VCA & MCM website
+For more information visit the Faculty of Fine Arts and Music website